Supply Chain Process Optimization Using Linear Programming

 Demand for reach trucks — Image by Author

-The demand is fluctuating from one week to another.
+The demand fluctuates from one week to another.
 Because of budget constraints, you cannot rent 10 trucks for six weeks.

 Supply